 Planning isn’t just advantageous to the review team.
 Oftentimes, clients want to know what costs they’ll be looking at, and planning ahead can help your team develop a clear picture of the review costs.
 The sales staff and project management team at Reveal offer a reasonable estimate of the costs that will go into processing and hosting, allowing you to provide a budget estimation for the client.
 Making plans and setting expectations is something you’ll thank yourself for down the road.

 Legal document review can be a time consuming and stressful process, so having set procedures to fall back on and be a guide through the process is effective for maintaining productivity.
 That’s why defining your standard operating procedures (SOPs) is the best way to ensure a smooth and thorough legal document review process.
 Take the time to document the typical process your review team goes through when a review is successful.
 Then, turn the process into a definitive procedure that everyone is aware of and can follow.

-Every time a new and better practice is learned, make improvements and add these changes to your SOP.
-Constant evaluation and improvement makes certain that your review team keeps up with the best practices in the industry and eliminates any common errors.
+Every time a new and better practice is learned, make improvements, and add these changes to your SOP.
+Constant evaluation and improvement make certain that your review team keeps up with the best practices in the industry and eliminates any common errors.

 3. Recruit the Right Team Members

 Finding and retaining competent document reviewers can make a review team prosper in the long term.
 Individuals who can keep up with the workload and contribute to developing an efficient SOP are an integral part of building a review workflow.
 Discovery is already a time-consuming process, so make a point to hire people with skills that will improve productivity.
 These team members will be the key factor in making sure you meet those court-imposed deadlines.